colinaut/alpinejs-plugin-simple-validate/README.md

 * When the validity check fails, it...
   * Adds `aria-invalid="true"` and `aria-errormessage` attributes to the field element.
   * Reveals the error message in by removing the `hidden` attribute.
-  * Also adds a superfluous `data-error="{error message}"` on the field's parent element for any additional styling you may want (searches for closest `field-parent` class parent element or failing that uses `.parentNode').
+  * Also adds a superfluous `data-error="{error message}"` on the field's parent element for any additional styling you may want (searches for closest `field-parent` class parent element or failing that uses `.parentNode`).
   * After blur triggers invalid, it adds 'input' event listener for validation as well as 'blur'
 * If valid is triggered, it reverses all the above
 * Use `:disabled="$validate.isFormComplete('formId')"` to disable submit button and/or use `@submit="$validate.submit"` to automatically check validity of all fields prior to submitting.